enkidevs/curriculum/react/introduction/fundamentals/using-react-components.md

 ---
 ## Content

-Let's demonstrate how you can use React components
+Because JSX is flexible, you can combine multiple components to build larger reusable UI elements.
+For example, you can have a `<Table />` component which is made up of multiple `<Row />` components.

-You can use other components when `render`ing, and a React element can represent your component as well:
+Here are all the possible ways a component can be used:

 ```jsx
 // we create a component